neverRare/butter/doc/language/boolean.md

 ## Logical operators

+- AND `A & B`
-- AND `A && B`
+- Lazy AND `A && B`
+- OR `A | B`
-- OR `A || B`
+- Lazy OR `A || B`
 - NOT `!A`
 - NXOR `A == B`
 - XOR `A != B`

-AND and OR operators have short-circuiting behavior.
-When the left hand side of AND operator is false, it immediately evaluates to false without evaluating the right hand side.
-Same for OR operator with left hand side being true.
+Lazy AND and OR operators have short-circuiting behavior, this means the right expression only gets evaluated when needed.

 Note that NXOR and XOR are just equality operator.